-In this final formula, lines 7 and 8 are 2 independent FILTER functions each operating over a single column in the Data table.
+In this final formula, lines 6 and 7 are two independent FILTER functions each operating over a single column in the Data table.
 With this structure, the Vertipaq engine can complete each operation (independently) really fast, and without decompressing the data.

 This final formula is fine over a relatively small data table, but would still not be efficient over a very large data table.
 What is “large” depends on your computer.